 We are targeting a 15% reduction in Greenhouse Gas ("GHG") emissions by 2024 (from our 2019 baseline).
 We monitor GHG emission from direct combustions, electricity, refrigerants, and vehicle fuel usage.
-All but one of Terex manufacturing sites, (a new acquisition), participated in our greenhouse gas emission reduction campaign and are required to put processes in place that will reduce emissions.
+All of Terex manufacturing sites participated in our greenhouse gas emission reduction campaign and are required to put processes in place that will reduce emissions.